These glorious Chocolate Pecan Pie Brownies are such a fun way to bring pecan pie and brownies together for a really special treat for the holidays.

-Since brownies are super popular in most worlds, why not bring pecan pie and brownies together?
+Since brownies are super popular in the real world, why not bring pecan pie and brownies together?

-Pecan pie has always been a staple for the holidays, but you won't be missing it with these Chocolate Pecan Pie Brownies.
+Pecan pie has always been a staple for the holidays, but you won't be missing it with these!

 For the brownies, it's best to use a bittersweet chocolate or a semi-sweet chocolate and not milk chocolate.
 If you decide to forego making these super easy home-made one-bowl brownies by making boxed brownies, make sure it's a dark chocolate brownie mix, because pecan pie is very sweet and rich.